dl-tokene/core-contracts/docs/config.md

 }
 ```

-Please note that the `MASTER` role has to be specified explicitly.
+Please note that the `MASTER` role assignment has to be specified explicitly, else you will not have a master admin in your system.